 So these exist: wagons as garden lounges #Decor & Decorating#bohemian#colorful#outdoor living May 18 | Cat Rocketship YOU GUYS.
 Somewhere in the world, there exists more than one Roma wagon converted into a garden house.
 Jeanne Bayol and Jean-Marie Marechal live in France, where they rehab beauties like this one for a more stationary, but no less romantic life.
 I feel like I've died and gone to Eat, Pray, Love.
 See more photos on this Swedish design website and revel.
 Revel your heart out.
+Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Cat Rocketship I was the Managing Editor of Offbeat Home for a year and a half.
 I have a rich Internet life and also a pretty good real life.
 Hobbies include D&D, Twitter, and working on making our household more self-reliant.
 I also draw things.
-PREVIOUS I spend my summers tenting: come tour my campground in a sanctuary NEXT Who wants to live in a livable city?
-Toggle comments [ 12 ] If you're looking for more examples of gorgeous wagons like this, google "vardo" and lots of lovely pictures come up!
+PREVIOUS How should I talk to my kid about puberty?
+NEXT Parenting a teen in the shadow of Facebook Show/Hide comments [ 12 ] If you're looking for more examples of gorgeous wagons like this, google "vardo" and lots of lovely pictures come up!
 2 agree Reply Wow, that's pretty.
 I love the decor on the inside of the wagon.
-0 agree Reply I must have twelve of these.
+Reply I must have twelve of these.
 Right now.
 3 agree Reply A few years back I had a sociology class on habitation, and one girl held a talk about people living on the street or in waggons.
 Many of them, it appears, when they settle down, keep their waggon around as a refuge.
 That's a pretty rad waggon, by the way.
-0 agree Reply My family used to tell stories about European-style gypsies traveling through Nebraska.
+Reply My family used to tell stories about European-style gypsies traveling through Nebraska.
 I know, right?
 This was first-hand info, though; my grandfather told me he used to let them stay on their farm land.
 I've always wondered where those wagons ended up.
 Reply I want to live in one of these.
 1 agrees Reply Oh man, that is AWESOME.
-1 agrees Reply Here's a link with tons of information about how to build your own vardo, or purchase one. http://www.enslin.com/rae/gypsy/camps.htm 0 agree Reply This reminds me of the book, "Bed in a Tree."
+1 agrees Reply Here's a link with tons of information about how to build your own vardo, or purchase one. http://www.enslin.com/rae/gypsy/camps.htm Reply This reminds me of the book, "Bed in a Tree."
 It features La Serve in France, which allows you to sleep in your own gypsy wagon!
 There's a range of places they describe from a gorgeous underwater hotel (that costs $8000!) to caves, prison, etc…so far we've just stuck with treehouses on our vacations.
-0 agree Reply Want so bad!
-0 agree Reply I think my HOA would freak out about it, but I would loooove to have one of these.
+Reply Want so bad!
+Reply I think my HOA would freak out about it, but I would loooove to have one of these.
 I would dress in breezy skirts every day, and my son and I would go out and have tea in it.
 2 agree Reply That's in Sweden?
 I wonder what they do with it, come winter?
 Do the sides close up completely, or do they just have to empty it before the snow flies?
-0 agree Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Reply Join the conversation Cancel Reply Your email address will not be published.
+Required fields are marked *Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
-Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
-Our comments are not the place to pimp your website.
-If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.